 View this post on Instagram

 For the second time this year, an oarfish has washed up on a California beach.
-The deep-sea fish is remarkable not only because of its exceptional rarity, but also because it is considered a harbinger of doom in Japanese folklore.
+The deep-sea fish is remarkable not only because of its exceptional rarity, but also because it’s considered a harbinger of doom in Japanese folklore.

-The nearly 10-foot-long fish was discovered by Alison Laferriere, a PhD candidate at the Scripps Institution of Oceanography at the University of California, San Diego, according to a post to Scripps’ Instagram.
-Researchers took samples from the oarfish and froze the rest for further study and final preservation in Scripps’ marine vertebrate collection, according to Scripps Oceanography Marine Vertebrate Collection manager Ben Frable.
+The nearly 10-foot-long fish was discovered by Alison Laferriere, a PhD candidate at the Scripps Institution of Oceanography at the University of California, San Diego, according to a post on the Scripps Instagram page.
+Researchers took samples from the oarfish and froze the rest for further study and final preservation in Scripps’ marine vertebrate collection, according to Scripps Oceanography Marine Vertebrate Collection manager, Ben Frable.

 Oarfish sightings are exceptionally rare, with only 21 oarfish having been documented on California shores since 1901, as NBC News reports.
 This is due to the fact that they are deep-sea creatures who reside in a sunless region called the mesopelagic zone.
 Their rarity has also earned the oarfish a unique place in Japanese myth: as a harbinger of impending earthquakes.
 Despite this, the last sighting of an oarfish in the region was relatively recent, when a group of kayakers and snorkelers found the expired creature floating off the coast of San Diego in August.